kubeslice/gateway-sidecar/README.md

 * You have prepared the environment to install [`kubeslice-controller`](https://github.com/kubeslice/kubeslice-controller) on the controller cluster and [`worker-operator`](https://github.com/kubeslice/worker-operator) on the worker cluster.
 For more information, see [Prerequisites](https://kubeslice.io/documentation/open-source/0.6.0/getting-started-with-cloud-clusters/prerequisites/).

-# Build and Deploy gateway-sidecar on a Kind Cluster
+# Build and Deploy Gateway Sidecar on a Kind Cluster

 To download the latest gateway-sidecar docker hub image, click [here](https://hub.docker.com/r/aveshasystems/gw-sidecar).